 Enter the facility or location ID in the first column (it can be as simple as a numerical listing).

 For each facility/location, enter the longitude in the second column and the latitude in the third column.
 Note that the longitude values should be negative to match the longitudes in the Census data.
-Use decimal longitude and latitudes with as much precision (numbers after the decimal place) as you desire.
+Use decimal longitude and latitudes with as much precision (numbers after the decimal place) as warranted.
+Note: Four decimal place latitude precision represents about 11 meters, five decimal place latitude precision represents about 1 meter, and longitude precision varies by latitude.

 Running the Proximity Tool